javiabellan/biblia/docs/tools/bash_basics.md

   - `echo 'Value is $myvarible'`: Print some variable correctly (with newlines)
   - `echo "Value is $myvarible"`: Print some variable correctly (with newlines)
   - `echo $PATH`: Sitios donde la shell busca programas
+  - `echo -n "no new line"`: do not output the newline
+  - `echo -e "[33m ERROR"`: interpret backslash escapes (useful for displaying colors) enable interpretation of backslash escapes
 - `printf`
   - `printf "dfadf"` Sitios donde la shell busca programas